pgilfernandez/multiple-find-replace/README.md

 - it works in whole document if nothing is selected or just in selection if there is something selected.

-- splitter sintax can be customized in the package settings.
+- split sintax can be customized in the package settings.

 - case sensitive or insensitive option for *FIND* command.

 - it also works not only with individual words but also with strings.

+- package setting to disable notifications

 ## Usage